 Ex ante and ex post approaches to valuation

-In theory, expropriation and adequate compensation should occur simultaneously.
+In theory, expropriation and payment of adequate compensation should occur simultaneously.
 In that case, no issues related to valuation date would arise.
 In practice, however, legal and practical obstacles often delay compensation.
-When that occurs, tribunals face the question of whether to use hindsight or to rely solely on information available as at the date of the taking.
+When that occurs, tribunals face the question of whether to rely solely on information available as at the date of the taking or other illegal act, or take account of information that develops later.
 These two approaches reflect, respectively, ex ante and ex post approaches to valuation.

 Evolution of the law